AML Update for Investment Advisers

 The FinCEN 2015 Proposal would require SEC-registered investment advisers to implement an AML Program that includes risk-based written policies and procedures, training, designation of an AML Compliance Officer, and periodic independent testing of the Program.
 Suspicious activity monitoring and Suspicious Activity Report (SAR) filing, as well as additional filings would also be required.

-Presently, there are industry expectations, standards, and best practices that advisers should consider to address money laundering risks.
+Presently, there are industry expectations, standards, and best practices for AML requirements that investment advisers and wealth managers should consider to address money laundering risks.
 Some of these include:

 AML Act of 2020